suriyun-production/mmorpg-kit-docs/docs/pages/155-sheathing-animations.md

 ![](../images/155/setup-sheath-transforms.png)

-You can places equipment item model into those transform to see how it will be instantiated while playing the game to adjust containers transform position, rotation and so on.
+You can places equipment item model into those transforms to see how it will be instantiated while playing the game to adjust containers transform's position, rotation and so on.

 ![](../images/155/setup-sheath-transforms-2.png)